 This option offers great ease of use, as you no longer have to replace batteries every few days or worry your batteries will run out and you don’t have replacements with you.
-You don’t have to fiddle with impossibly small packaging, open that miniature battery compartment or install an even more miniscule battery.
+You don’t have to fiddle with impossibly small packaging, open that miniature battery compartment or install an even more minuscule battery.
 As a bonus, rechargeable hearing aids are also a green option, as you won’t be throwing away hundreds of disposable batteries over the years.

 Do your biometrics

-Biometrics sound like a kind of aerobic exercise, but it’s actually a much shorter way to indicate the measurement and analysis of your personal physical or behavioral characteristics.
-Hearing aids are now being outfitted with biometric sensors that track your health data, such as heart rate, energy expenditure and a host of endless future possibilities.
+Biometrics sounds like a kind of aerobic exercise, but it’s actually a much shorter way to indicate the measurement and analysis of your personal physical or behavioral characteristics.
+Hearing aids are now being outfitted with biometric sensors that track your health data, such as heart rate, energy expenditure, and a host of endless future possibilities.
 If you have heart disease or diabetes, your hearing aids will eventually be able to help monitor these conditions, all while hearing better.
 This information helps your hearing aid specialist and your doctor provide better, more individualized care.

 All about those apps